lincolnloop/amygdala/README.md

 ### 1. Install Amygdala

 If you're using npm, you can just `npm install amygdala`.
-Otherwise download amygdala.js from the [github repo](https://github.com/lincolnloop/amygdala).
+Otherwise, download the browser version of from the [dist directory](https://github.com/lincolnloop/amygdala/tree/master/dist).

 ### 2. Create your instance and define your schema